racherb/dayendar/README.md

 [![dependency status](https://deps.rs/repo/github/racherb/dayendar/status.svg)](https://deps.rs/repo/github/racherb/dayendar)
 [![coverage](https://shields.io/endpoint?url=https://racherb.github.io/dayendar/coverage.json)](https://racherb.github.io/dayendar/index.html)

+## Why Dayendar

+There are three reasons:

+- There is currently no robust and complete library for working with calendars in Rust that uses the DaysCalendar structure.
+This makes it a unique and valuable solution.
+- It provides high-level operators and utilities specific for calendar manipulation that are not available in standard libraries.
+- Its DaysCalendar representation and data structures are optimized for performance in common calendar tasks like combining, filtering, finding days, etc.

 ## Features

-- Flexible calendar representation as DaysCalendar<T> allows modeling days in different forms (BiDay, Day, etc).
+- Flexible calendar representation as **DaysCalendar<T>** allows modeling days in different forms (BiDay, Day, etc).
 - Powerful operators to combine and transform calendars efficiently.
 Allows creating complex calendars from simpler ones.
 - Advanced filtering by ISO week, weekday, etc. Useful for applications like schedules, availability, etc.
 - Contains utilities for normalizing, inverting, finding previous/next days that ease common calendar manipulation tasks.